TerminatorJ/Spatialformer/README.md

 - Embedding size was enlarged according to the new gene vocabulary size

 ### 🧠 Prediction
-- Aligning everything of prediction with the sp.tl.embed_data function
+- Aligning everything of prediction with the sp.tl.embed_data function, update sp.tl.embed_data to process variable lengths